Framing (construction): Corners

-A multiple-stud post made up of at least three studs, or the equivalent, is generally used at exterior corners and intersections to secure a good tie between adjoining walls, and to provide nailing support for interior finishes and exterior sheathing.
+A multiple-stud post of at least 3 three studs, is generally used at exterior corners and intersections to secure a good tie between adjoining walls.
+It provides nailing support for interior finishes and exterior sheathing.
 Corners and intersections, however, must be framed with at least two studs.

 Nailing support for the edges of the ceiling is required at the junction of the wall and ceiling where partitions run parallel to the ceiling joists.
 This material is commonly referred to as dead wood or backing.